StealthBitOps/The-Hacker-Methodology/README.md

 ---
 ## ✅ Summary
-Builds on fundamentals with a practical hacker methodology—executing each phase of a real-world engagement.
+Builds on fundamentals with a practical hacker methodology, executing each phase of a real-world engagement.

 ---